Until recently, Mary Ward, of Peterborough, Ontario, led, what some people might consider, a fairly quiet life.

 That’s the date the Almohamad family — a mom, dad and four boisterous young children — arrived in the city as Kurdish refugees from al-Hasakah , in the north-east corner of Syria.

-Mary and Terry are now an integral part of this family’s life, as part of a volunteer support group organized by Peterborough’s New Canadians Centre: last summer there were weekly excursions to children’s soccer games; October meant searching for four kids’ first-ever Hallowe’en costumes; December landed them, for the first time in oh-so-many years, at a Santa Claus parade; the recent cold snap had them dealing with frozen pipes in the family’s home; and the holidays saw them splashing and spluttering in the YMCA pool and taking in a tour of the city’s fire hall, with seven children in tow.
+Mary and Terry are now an integral part of this family’s life, as part of a volunteer support group organized by Peterborough’s New Canadians Centre: last summer there were weekly excursions to children’s soccer games; October meant searching for four kids’ first-ever Hallowe’en costumes; December landed them, for the first time in oh-so-many years, at a Santa Claus parade; the recent cold snap had them dealing with frozen pipes in the family’s home; and the holidays saw them splashing and spluttering in the YMCA pool and taking in a tour of the city’s fire hall.

 And in between all this there have been the driving lessons for the family’s mom; day-care pick-ups; countless appointments; medical concerns; housing problems; educational and language needs; money matters — and the parents’ stories of left-behind, but still fresh, trauma.